 Styles used in ArcMap, ArcGlobe, and ArcScene cannot be used directly in ArcGIS Pro because of differences in the underlying database structure.
 However, you can import a style into ArcGIS Pro, which makes an ArcGIS Pro version of it and automatically adds it to your project.

-Or, if you have ArcMap installed, you can import any of the styles included in that install to the ArcGIS Pro format.
+Or, if you have ArcMap installed, you can import any of the styles included in that installation to the ArcGIS Pro format.
 On the Insert tab, in the Styles group, click Import and browse to [install drive]:\Program Files (x86)\ArcGIS\Desktop<version#>\Styles.
 Choose a style and click OK.
 An ArcGIS Pro *.stylx version of the style is created in the project home folder and added to your project.